RobuRishabh/Content-Based-Image-Retrieval/Readme.txt

         - the csv file will get saved in location provided as "output.csv"

     - 'extract_features.cpp'
-	  - Here we are taking 5 inputs in argv[].
+	  - Here I have taken 5 inputs in argv[].
  		* Input1: Path to the target image written as argv1
  		* Input2: feature set written as argv2
  		* Input3: Path where we want our output csv file to get generated as output.csv written as argv3